Population Screening Opens New Avenues to Public Health

 That’s the promise of population screening.
 It can use genetic information to identify seemingly healthy people who harbor a high risk of a hereditary disease, well before they become ill.
 Early intervention is important because the sooner people discover they’re prone to a health problem, the easier it can be to manage.
 And the better the outcome.

-Population screening isn’t new.
+Population screening for genetic diseases isn’t new.
 The first guidelines were developed more than 50 years ago by European scientists James Maxwell Glover Wilson and Gunner Jungner.
 Wilson was principal medical officer at the Ministry of Health in London -- and Jungner was chief of the Department of Clinical Chemistry at Sahlgren’s Hospital in Gothenburg, Sweden.

 Since then, large-scale prenatal and infant screenings have become the norm for conditions that include Down syndrome and phenylketonuria, more commonly known as PKU.
 Left untreated, this disorder can result in mental and intellectual disability and seizures.
 Adults are routinely screened for colon cancer.
 And women undergo periodic mammographies for breast cancer.